Estate Administration – What is Involved?

 3) After the first and second steps have been taken, the decedent’s assets are transferred to those persons named as beneficiaries in the decedent’s Will or trust.

-Of course, to get from step 1 to step 3 requires a fair amount of paperwork.
+Of course, getting from step 1 to step 3 requires a fair amount of paperwork.
 Some of that paperwork can be accomplished by a competent lay person.
 However, the not-so-simple paperwork requires the services of an attorney well-versed in estate administration proceedings and the related areas of taxation.
 Arizona Estate & Trust Law is well-qualified to assist clients in all types of estate administration proceedings.